KruminsP/PersonRegistry/README.md

 # PersonRegistry

-Registry of personal data, marital status
+Registry of people that adds new people, their addresses and phone numbers to a database.
+Marital status can be changed and spouses can be added from existing people.

 powershell - cd .\source\repos\PersonRegistry\PersonRegistry\
              dotnet build